How to Stay Safe on Bumble

 - a ban on guns and other weapons of violence in profile pictures;

 - the ability to video chat and voice call within the Bumble app so you can meet new people without sharing your phone number or email before you’re ready;

 - Photo verification, so you can be sure your potential match isn’t a catfish;

 - a ‘Private Detector’ feature that automatically blurs lewd images so you can decide if you’d like to see nudes or not.

 We also encourage members of our community to be cautious when deciding what personal information to share in your profile.
 It’s absolutely fine to list your occupation as “account manager” at “tech company” rather than dishing details to people you’ve never met.

-Omitting photos that show you in a specific location you frequent (e.g. your go-to dog park or local bar) is another way to keep yourself safe.
+Omitting photos that show you in a specific location you frequent (e.g. your go-to dog park or local bar) is another way to practice safe online dating.